 Some bail companies will ask you to regularly check-in with them either via phone or in person.
 If they do, make sure to follow the check-in schedule they give you and call them as soon as you realize you’ve missed a check-in.

 Call your bail company if you have questions.

 It’s better to be safe than sorry, so if you’re unsure of when your next court date is or you have questions about your case, don’t hesitate to call your bail company.
 If you miss a court date, make sure to call your bail company as soon as possible before a warrant is issued for your arrest.

 Have a Loved One in Jail?
 We Can Help!

-If you have a loved one in jail and you are looking to secure a bail bond for them, call our team of professional bail bondsmen at Anytime Bail Bonding, Inc. We can get your loved one out fast so they can get back to their life.
+If you have a loved one in jail and you are looking to secure a bail bond for them, call our team of professional bail bondsmen at Anytime Bail Bonding, Inc. Like other members of the Professional Bail Agents of the United States, Anytime Bail Bonding, Inc. is a trusted industry expert.
+We can get your loved one out fast so they can get back to their life.
 If you have any questions about the bail bonds process, give us a call at (888) 722-0314 or check out our FAQ.

 For help with bail bonds in Long Beach and the surrounding area, we recommend Bad Boys Bail Bonds.
 As fellow members of the PBUS, they provide reliable service throughout California and will be happy to help you make the most of your freedom.